Lswbanban/BlueBrick/BlueBrick/bin/Release/ReadMe.txt

 - [target 1.8] MISSING FEATURE (Erik): A new layer type for mesurement tools.
 	- mouse handle still need some work?
 	- the ruler edition still need some work?
-	- snapping for rulers on the brick (aka attachment)
+	- snapping for rulers on the brick (aka attachment): for now it's only on the center of the brick, need a relative attach
-bug: move control point of a circle with snapping 32: the selection rectangle is not correct
 	- the mesurement unit should not have a fixed size
 	- add one settings for the snapping distance in pixel of the scale handle (now use hard coded value)
 	- add more cursors (miss one for editing the parameters of a ruler i.e double click)